beauchamplab/rave/README.md

 # RAVE
-R Analysis and Visualization of ECOG Data (Alpha version)
+R Analysis and Visualization of ECOG Data

 ## Installation